 The District will provide the other party with written notice of such appeal.
-The appealing party will then have ten (10) school days to submit to the decision-maker(s) for the appeal a written statement in support of, or challenging, the outcome of the grievance process.
+Both parties will then have an opportunity to submit a written statement in support of, or challenging, the outcome.
+Such written statement must be submitted ten (10) school days after receiving written notice of the appeal.
+Upon receipt of an appeal, the Superintendent shall appoint a decision-maker(s) for the appeal, who shall be someone other than the Title IX Coordinator, investigator(s), or initial decision-maker(s).
 The decision-maker(s) for the appeal, in their discretion, will determine the appropriate procedure for the appeal.
 After considering the parties' written statements, the decision-maker(s) for the appeal will provide a written decision.
-The decision-maker(s) for the appeal will attempt to issue the written decision within thirty (30) school days of receipt of all written statements from all parties.
 If it is found that one of the bases for appeal exists, the decision-maker(s) for the appeal will issue an appropriate remedy.

 Supportive measures for either or both parties may be continued throughout the appeal process.